Topzic/IronleafTechnology/ANALYTICS_IMPLEMENTATION.md

 ```

 - **Where to Implement**:
-  - Button click tracking: Added to `HeroSection.js` on the "Book a Discovery Call" button.
+  - Call button tracking: Added to `HeroSection.js` on the "Book a Discovery Call" button.
+- Custom quote button tracking: Added to `Pricing.js` on the "Get a Custom Quote" button.
   - Form start/abandon tracking: Added to `Contact.js` on the lead form (start on name input focus, abandon on page unload if not submitted).
   - Ensure scripts load after DOM elements (e.g., at end of `<body>` or use `DOMContentLoaded`).